mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 with each other, that somehow we have a framework of rules.
 Um, also about our behavior and you know, what is accepted and what isn't accepted.
-And so I'm, for example, also advising people to have a code of conduct for their code reviews, right.
+And so I'm, for example, also advising people to have a code of conduct for their code reviews, right?
 So that people know, well, this is the kind of feedback, or this is the kind of interactions that we want.
 Um, so.
 What I, what I also see with communities very often is that it's really important that we have such a very stable framework that we know, you know, this is how we are expecting to behave with each other.
 And this is also the consequences.
-If you are not, if you are not following the rules, right.
+If you are not, if you are not following the rules, right?
 Because rules without any consequences, aren't somehow.
 ER, um, what's your vision for the ad?
-Do you have, do you have like community roles, uh, for your party, Colby corgi community?
+Do you have, do you have like community roles, uh, for your Party Corgi, Corgi community?
 How do they look like, have you thought a lot about that?
 Um, what's your take on that?